HopkinsIDD/hit-covid/README.md

 ### Key Data Fields

-There are two main data files in our database, the
+There are two main data files in our database, `hit-covid-longdata.csv` and `hit-covid-completeness.csv`.
+The primary data file, `hit-covid-longdata.csv` contains all intervention data logged (in long form) with `hit-covid-completeness.csv` providing an overview of the completeness of logged interventions for different PHSM domains and geographic areas.

+#### `hit-covid-longdata.csv`

 • record_id: unique id of record (note that a single record is generated each time a set of data are entered so these can be shared across interventions)